Railroad Revival Tour

 April/May 2013 - 2014

 The Annual Texas Crawfish & Music Festival takes place in the historic 1900's railroad town of Old Town Spring.
 At 27 years old, it is one of the the largest and longest running festivals in Houston.
 In 2013 Craft & Artifact was brought in to help move the festival to a new place both creatively and musically.
-Craft & Artifact's roles included completely rebranding the event with a newly designed logo and website.
+Craft & Artifact rebuilt the festival from the ground up from branding, marketing, booking and event production.
 The results broke previous attendance and sales records by 500%, while breathing new life into the Crawfish Festival and the town of Old Town Spring.

 2009 - 2010